 In accordance with our agreement with WCH, we restrict access to these records to residents and their descendants and legal representatives.
 If you would like to request access, please use this form.

 Note — The Wichita Children’s Home has never been the only children’s home in Wichita!
 For example, in 1908, there were the St. Joseph’s Orphanage, the Kansas Masonic Home, and the Helen Gould Home.
-In 1920, the Phyllis Wheatley Children’s Home was started for African American children; it is still in operation, but we’ve been told that resident records are not available.
+In 1920, the Phyllis Wheatley Children’s Home was started for African American children; it closed in 1980, and we do not know if any records survive.
+The Maude Carpenter Children’s Home was started in the 1920’s; it is still in operation, but we’ve been told that resident records are not available.